Definition: Capital Asset

 Sec.
 54EC Bonds

 Earlier all types of LTCG could have been saved by investing in these Bonds.
-However, FA18 has restricted the shelter of these Bonds only to LTCG arising from land or building or both.
+However, FA18 has restricted the shelter of these Bonds only for LTCG arising from land or building or both.
 In other words, Sec.
-54EC cannot be used any more for LTCG arising from shares and securities, bonds, precious metals and ornaments, archaeological collections, drawings, paintings, sculptures, any work of art, stock-in-trade, etc. Moreover, this exemption is no more available for LTCG arising out of Sec.
-54F on any asset other than land.
+54EC cannot be used any more for LTCG arising from shares and securities, bonds, precious metals and ornaments, archaeological collections, stock-in-trade, etc

 The Bonds are non-transferable, non-negotiable and cannot be offered as a security for any loan or advance.
 The present interest rate is 5.25% fully taxable.
 There is no TDS.